splunk/public-o11y-docs/infrastructure/metrics-pipeline/metrics-pipeline-intro.rst

 * Do your own MTS aggregation before sending your data by reconfiguring the OTel collector to drop unwanted dimensions.
 * Aggregate data using SignalFlow when you generate charts or create detectors.

+.. _mpm-limitations:

-Scenario for metrics pipeline management
+Metric pipeline management limitations
 ===============================================================================

-See :ref:`aggregate-drop-use-case`.

-Create your first MPM rules
+The following limitations apply:

+* Metrics pipeline management is not available for metrics ingested through the ``https://ingest.signalfx.com/v1/collectd`` endpoint.
+* Internal org metrics cannot be aggregated.
+To learn more, see :ref:`org-metrics`.
+Note that aggregation for CMS metrics is available.

+Learn more
 ===============================================================================

-To start using metrics pipeline management, see :ref:`use-metrics-pipeline`.
+To start using MPM, see:

-.. note:: Metrics pipeline management is not available for metrics ingested through the ``https://ingest.signalfx.com/v1/collectd`` endpoint.
+* :ref:`use-metrics-pipeline`.
+* :ref:`aggregate-drop-use-case`.